auth0/docs/articles/client-platforms/jquery/00-intro.md

 # Summary

-In this guide you learned how to get your application credentials from the `Auth0`'s dashboard and also you learned different ways for installing `Lock` widget in your jQuery project.
+In this guide you learned how to get your application credentials from the `Auth0` dashboard, and learned different ways for installing `Lock` in your jQuery project.